evydsg/CodeAcademy_Python/README.md

 ### Divisible By Ten Checker
 #### Overview
 This Python script features a function designed to determine whether a given number is divisible by ten.
 By following a few steps, you can easily check if a number can be evenly divided by 10.

+### In Range Checker
+#### Overview
+This Python script introduces a function designed to test if a given number falls within a specified range.
+By following a few steps, you can easily determine if a number is within the defined lower and upper bounds.

+Usage
 ### Evy Guenda